developess/build_a_phoenix_api/README.md

 - `api/v1/subjects`
 - `api/v1/creatures`

-Note, routes don't **have** to sit inside a scope.
-They can sit in the router file and should work just the same.
+Note, routes don't **have** to sit inside a scope, and plugs don't **have** to sit inside pipelines.
+If you had a simple server that treated all requests the same, you could have a few plug middlewares followed by a few lone routes, and requests would run top-to-bottom through the plugs before finding their route.
+However, by doing so you'd be missing out on the neat router modularisation that Phoenix offers.

-### 1e) Hol' up, whats a plug?
+### 1e) Hol' up, whats exactly is a plug?

 Are you ready to have your mind blown a little bit?
 Plugs live at the heart of Phoenix's HTTP layer.
 We've been interacting with plugs throughout this tutorial - they're at every step of the connection lifecycle, and the core Phoenix components like Endpoints, Routers, and Controllers are all just Plugs internally 😱

+Plugs aren't something created by Phoenix - they're a thing used by Phoenix, and can be used outside Phoenix when dealing with HTTP in elixir more generally.
+Remember, Phoenix isn't the only way to make a web server in elixir, just like Express isn't the only way to make a server in Node.js.

-[`Plug`](https://hexdocs.pm/phoenix/plug.html#content) as a whole is 'a specification for composable modules in between web applications'.
+[`Plug`](https://hexdocs.pm/phoenix/plug.html#content) the specification describes itself as 'a specification for composable modules in between web applications'.

 The basic idea of Plug is to unify the concept of a "connection" that we operate on.
-This differs from other HTTP middleware layers, where the request and response are separated in the middleware stack.
+This differs from other HTTP middleware layers (e.g. Rack), where the request and response are separated in the middleware stack.

-There are 2 key types of plug: `Function plugs` and `Module plugs`
+There are 2 main types of plug: `Function plugs` and `Module plugs`

 **Function Plugs**